lenarddome/clobe/README.md

-# qglobe
+# globe

-Qualitative Global Benchmark and Evaluation Toolkit for Formal Compuational Models
+Global Benchmark and Evaluation Toolkit for Formal Compuational Models